 Alternate Alexander Hamilton

-Training: The Urdang Academy.
+Ashley trained at: The Urdang Academy.
 Theatre includes: Motown: The Musical (Shaftesbury), Porgy and Bess (Grange Park Opera), Bring It On (Southwark Playhouse), Into the Woods (The Cockpit), The Producers (Selladoor/international tour), Midnight and Annie Get Your Gun (Union) and Ghost: The Musical (Asia tour).
 Television includes: The ABBA Christmas Special.

 Philip Schuyler / James Reynolds / Doctor / Ensemble